A Survey on Adversarial Contention Resolution: Dynamic Arrivals

-\begin{itemize}[leftmargin=5.85cm] \item[]{\it ``Anyone who attempts to generate random numbers by deterministic means is, of course, living in a state of sin.''} -- John von Neumann \end{itemize} In this section, we depart from parameterized adversaries and notions of stability, while still focusing on deterministic contention resolution algorithms.
-Here, our performance metric is latency (recall Section~\ref{sec:metrics}).
-Much of the contention-resolution work in this setting is referred to as {\boldmath{$k$}}\defn{-selection} or the \defn{wakeup problem}.
-The former addresses $n$ \things of which $k$, for $1 \leq k\leq n$, activate over time, each with a {\it single} packet to transmit.
-The activation times are selected by an adversary, where stations are operational from the beginning of time, and packets arrive subject to parameters $\rho$ and $b$.
+\begin{itemize}[leftmargin=5.85cm] \item[]{\it ``Anyone who attempts to generate random numbers by deterministic means is, of course, living in a state of sin.''} -- John von Neumann \end{itemize} In this section, we depart from parameterized adversaries and notions of stability, while still focusing on deterministic contention-resolution algorithms.
+Much of the contention-resolution work in this setting is referred to as {\boldmath{$k$}}\defn{-selection}, which is described as follows.
+There are $n$ \things of which $k$, for $1 \leq k\leq n$, activate over time, each with a {\it single} packet to transmit.
+The activation times are selected by an adversary.
 As before, most of the literature operates in a model where each \thing has a unique ID.
 Furthermore, $n$ is typically assumed to be known; throughout this section, we assume this to be true unless explicitly stated otherwise.
-The goal is to minimize the latency (recall from Section~\ref{sec:prelim} ) required for all $k$ \things to successfully send their respective packets.
+The goal is to minimize the latency (recall from Section~\ref{sec:metrics}) required for all $k$ \things to successfully send their respective packets.

-The wakeup problem also considers $n$ \things, of which some are awake and the remainder are inactive (or``sleeping''), but monitoring the channel.
-Devices may awaken to begin executing an algorithm as scheduled in some worst case fashion, thus potentially causing contention on the shared channel.
-Each device has a packet to send, and upon the first success, all sleeping devices awaken and the execution ends.\footnote{Note that, given that we require only a single success for the wake up problem, it does not make sense to categorize wakeup protocols as acknowledgement or non-acknowledgement-based.} Here, minimizing the time until all devices are awake is the goal.